To download an article about San Francisco Opera at 90, click here.

 To download an article about the War Memorial Opera House at 80, click here.

 San Francisco Opera’s first two general directors, Merola and Adler, regularly conducted for the first six decades of the Company’s history.
 In 1985, the Company appointed Sir John Pritchard as its first permanent music director, and he was followed by Donald Runnicles in 1992.
-During his tenure, Runnicles has championed new repertory ranging from the world premieres of John Adams’s Doctor Atomic (2005) to Conrad Susa’s The Dangerous Liaisons (1994), in addition to the spectacular American stage premiere of Olivier Messiaen’s Saint François d’Assise (2002) and the West Coast premiere of Stewart Wallace’s Harvey Milk (1996).
-After 17 years with San Francisco Opera, Maestro Runnicles stepped down as music director in August 2009, and Nicola Luisotti, an exciting star in the opera world, took the reins beginning in the 2009–10 season.
+Italian conductor Nicola Luisotti, one of the opera world’s most exciting conductors, succeeded Donald Runnicles as music director in the fall of 2009.

 Born and raised in Italy, Maestro Luisotti made his international debut in 2002 leading a new production of Il Trovatore at the Stuttgart State Theater.
-He has since led productions at the Royal Opera, Covent Garden (Il Trovatore, Madama Butterfly, Turandot), the Metropolitan Opera (Tosca, La Bohème, La Fanciulla del West), the Vienna State Opera (Simon Boccanegra), Madrid’s Teatro Real (Il Trovatore), Paris Opera (Tosca), the Canadian Opera Company (Un Ballo in Maschera), Genoa’s Teatro Carlo Felice (Il Viaggio a Reims, Simon Boccanegra), Munich’s Bavarian State Opera (Tosca) and Frankfurt Opera (Il Trittico), among others.
+He has since led productions at the Royal Opera, Covent Garden; the Metropolitan Opera; Milan’s La Scala; the Vienna State Opera; Madrid’s Teatro Real; Paris Opera; and Munich’s Bavarian State Opera (Tosca), among many others.
 He made his debut in Japan with a staged production of Tosca at Suntory Hall and has established growing relationships with the orchestras of Zagreb, Sofia, Genoa, NHK, Tokyo Symphony, Munich’s Bavarian Radio Orchestra and Rome’s Santa Cecilia Orchestra.
-Luisotti also serves as principal guest conductor of the Tokyo Symphony and was appointed music director of the Teatro di San Carlo in Naples in 2012.
+In 2012, Luisotti was appointed music director of the Teatro di San Carlo in Naples.